asamerh4/ansible-mesos/README.md

 ## why you want this
 - for running batch-processing workloads on mesos from and to S3 optionally using an InMemory cache for intermediate data or results
 - doing batch or distributed processing using `fast` InMemory-data with mesos-frameworks like `spark`, `storm` or `mesos-batch`
-- to run analytics on selected and optionally chached datasets from S3
+- to run analytics on selected and optionally cached datasets from S3

 ## what you need
 - ansible control host with internet access (preferably linuxOS)